sslover/designing-for-data-personalization/javacript-cheat-sheet.md

 		console.log('hello');
 	}

-Functions can take any number or parameters.
+Functions can take any number of parameters.

 	function describePet(name, age, gender){